Free CNA Classes in Alaska

 Alaska Technical Center

 Alaska Technical Center is a provider of a Nursing Assistant training program.
-This program includes classroom learning, laboratory training, and clinical experiences.
-Students will be equipped with nursing knowledge and skills at the end of the 12 weeks training.
-The CNA program is approved by the state and will make graduates eligible for taking a certification exam.
-Students who are facing a financial hardship can take free CNA classes at Alaska Technical Center.
-The financial aid office of the institution offers scholarship programs which allow successful applicants to receive free CNA training.
-Some of the programs cover potential expenses on books, uniforms, and medical supplies, whereas some scholarships are limited to free tuition fee only.
-To apply for a free CNA training, interested applicants have to meet the criteria and essential documents for evaluation.
-They should also have a good academic standing to get a free CNA training at Alaska Technical Center.
+This program includes classroom learning, laboratory training and clinical experiences.
+Students will be equipped with ample nursing knowledge and skills at the end of the 12 weeks training.
+The CNA program is approved by the state and will make graduates eligible for the certification exam.
+Students facing financial hardship can take free CNA classes at Alaska Technical Center.
+The financial aid office of the institution offers scholarship programs that allow successful applicants to receive free CNA training.
+Some of the programs cover potential expenses for books, uniforms and medical supplies, whereas some scholarships are limited to free tuition fee only.
+To apply for free CNA training, interested applicants must meet the criteria and provide the essential documents for evaluation.
+They should also have good academic standing to get a free CNA training at Alaska Technical Center.

 University of Alaska Bill Ray Center

-Free CNA classes are also offered at the University of Alaska Bill Ray Center.
+Free CNA classes are offered at the University of Alaska Bill Ray Center.
 Individuals who show academic excellence and financial hardship can apply for a scholarship program and obtain a free CNA class.
-The program allows graduates to earn nine credits of education, which can be useful in pursuing further studies later on.
+The program allows graduates to earn nine credits of education that can be useful in pursuing further studies later on.
 The CNA training is designed to educate and train aspiring healthcare professionals in different fundamental skills necessary to become efficient nursing assistants.
 Successful completion of the course makes students eligible for the State Certification Exam for nursing assistants.
 The nine-credit program includes at least 75 hours of lecture and 80 hours of laboratory training and clinical experience.
-This kind of training allows students to learn various concepts and skills, and apply in an actual setting.
-To apply for the free CNA class, interested individuals can approach the university’s financial aid office for the requirements.
+This kind of training allows students to learn various concepts and skills, and apply them in an actual setting.
+To apply for the free CNA class, interested individuals can approach the university’s financial aid office and ask about the requirements.